 For example, we paid less for the rental of a condo in Maui just 50 meters from the Pacific Ocean, than a 2-star hotel room in the middle of town!

 Condos are an excellent alternative to hotels or Air B&B. Renting a condo can be very interesting from 3 days and even more if you stay longer or with your family.
-Below 3 nights, it is quite unlikely that you will be rented and the end of stay cleaning costs will not be advantageous.
-You will be able to find many rentals of condos on the central booking, type Booking or VRBO.
+Below 3 nights, it is quite unlikely that you will be rented and the end of stay cleaning fees will not be advantageous.
+You will be able to find many rentals on booking sites, such as, VRBO, HomeAway or Booking.com.

 You should find your happiness in the wide variety of condos on offer, from a small studio apartment with a garden view to a superb luxury apartment facing the ocean.
 Most condos have a lanai, a kind of small balcony equipped with a table and generally 2 chairs.